phw198/OutlookGoogleCalendarSync/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!--
-FAILURE TO FOLLOW THESE STEPS MAY RESULT IN YOUR ISSUE SIMPLY BEING CLOSED!
+FAILURE TO FOLLOW THE CHECKLIST MAY RESULT IN YOUR ISSUE SIMPLY BEING CLOSED!
 Items can be checked off after submitting the Issue -->

-> :eyes: Checklist:-
+> Checklist:-
 > * [ ] [Upgrade](https://github.com/phw198/OutlookGoogleCalendarSync/wiki/Upgrading) to the latest release ![latest release](https://img.shields.io/github/release/phw198/OutlookGoogleCalendarSync/all.svg)
 > * [ ] Reproduce the issue
+> * [ ] Complete the information below
 > * [ ] Provide your `OGcalsync.log` file (see [how-to](https://github.com/phw198/OutlookGoogleCalendarSync/wiki/Reporting-problems#locating-your-ogcalsynclog-file))